-This module will provide Data Provenance capabilities to the PIMCity platform.
-A common technique in the data protection and/or copyright enforcement in the Big Data business is Digital watermarking.
-It is a technique used for media content distribution with ownership protection in digital markets as those for music or video.
+This module provides Data Provenance (DP) capabilities to the PIMCity platform.
+A common technique in the data protection and/or copyright enforcement in the Big Data business is Digital watermarking (DW).
+DW is a technique used for media content distribution with ownership protection in digital markets as those for music or video.
 To allow users to download purchased content, the content owners insert a mark in the content to trace who leaked the content or prevent future leakage.
-However, this often also comes at the cost of degrading the quality of the content (e.g., Spotify12) or forcing users to use a given application in a sandbox to reproduce the content they purchase (e.g., Netflix13), which can be both impractical, but also unethical due to the use of a particular technique.
-Database watermarking deals with heterogenous data of independent objects and tuples.
-Generally, database watermarking uses a watermarking key for watermark insertion, which can be private or public; whereas for watermark detection the technique also requires use of such key in order to verify the watermarked information belongs to the owner of the key.
-In general, database watermarking has been approached with robust (an attacker attempts to remove or hide the embedded watermark while keeping the database useful) watermarking techniques that are not distortion free (modify the least significant bits) and initially only worked for numeric data, for which the latter two are a significant limitation.
-In order to realize our technical requirements for our DP component/module, the next paragraphs discuss the minimum set of requirements (functional and non-functional) the watermarking technique in PIMCity should comply with.
+However, this often also comes at the cost of degrading the quality of the content (e.g., Spotify15) or forcing users to use a given application in a sandbox to reproduce the content they purchase (e.g., Netflix16), which can be both impractical, but also unethical in the latter case due to the use of proprietary technologies as DRM17 that restrict practical data reuse to data owners.
+Database Watermarking (DBW) instead attempts to create an invisible mark on the data to prove ownership and thus keep restrictions on data usage to a minimum.
+DBW deals with heterogenous data of independent objects and tuples unlike video or media watermarking.

+Generally speaking, DBW uses a watermarking key for watermark insertion, which can be private or public; whereas for watermark detection the technique also requires the use of such key in order to verify that watermarked information truly belongs to the owner of the key.
+In general, database watermarking has been approached with robust (an attacker attempts to remove or hide the embedded watermark while keeping the database useful) watermarking techniques that are not distortion free (modify the least significant bits) and initially only worked for numeric data, for which they show significant limitations.
+We introduce technical requirements for our DP component/module in the next paragraph by discussing the minimum set of requirements (functional and non-functional) the watermarking technique in PIMCity should comply with.
+In addition, we implement here a modular architecture so that it will be compatible with the addition of new data types and business models for watermarking in the final phase of the project.
+This is particularly relevant to developers and end-users of the PDK willing to use or extend our module.